Our incredible educators are...

 I have had a wonderfully diverse career working in Film and Television, Health Promotion and now teaching.
 I absolutely love being a teacher.
 I am excited to be an educator at the Head Office to empower and support young minds so they can reach their potential.

 I am an international relations scholar with research expertise in public international law.
 I gained my first teaching experience at the University of Queensland teaching under- and postgraduate courses on international relations and politics as well as mentoring postgraduate students in political science.

 Originally from Germany, our family moved back to New Plymouth a couple of years ago with our two young girls.

 I sincerely enjoy working with primary school aged children, especially building their enthusiasm for and interest in lifelong learning skills as well as continuing to learn myself.
-I am currently studying for my teaching degree.

 Originally from Sydney, I studied Psychology at Macquarie University before spending time travelling and working overseas.
 I’ve been living in New Plymouth for over 7 years now and am a mum to 3 school-aged children.